backdrop-contrib/block_refresh/README.md

 - Configure a block you would like to refresh, and define the settings under the "Refresh settings" fieldset.

+  Note: The inner element with the class .block-content will be replaced when the block refreshes.
+If your block does not have this class, the contents of the whole block will be replaced including the block title.

 Documentation
 -------------